AMWA-TV/is-device-configuration/docs/API requests.md

 This is equivalent to invoking the specified method.

-`TODO`: Figure out how we map deprecation statuses for properties and methods.

 ### Validating bulk properties for a role path

 | ![Validating bulk properties](images/validate-bulk-properties.png) |